julianbrooke/GutenTag/README.md

 Introduction
 ------------

 The GutenTag project is project aimed at assisting with computational analysis of the Project Gutenberg text corpus, particularly by those working in the digital humanities.
-For more information on the goals of the project, please visit the main website (www.projectgutentag.org) or read the paper which introduced it [1].
+For more information on the goals of the project, please visit the main website [1] or read the paper which introduced it [2].

-The current version of GutenTag takes the form of a downloadable tool (though there is a web demo, and there is the possibility future iterations might be primarily or entirely web-based), and assumes that you already have a copy of the Project Gutenberg corpus (2010 image), which is available officially on the Project Gutenberg website, and unofficially here; our version is smaller because we have removed files that are not useful for text analysis, but it is still a fairly large download of over 4 gigabytes.
+The current version of GutenTag takes the form of a downloadable tool (though there is a web demo, and there is the possibility future iterations might be primarily or entirely web-based), and assumes that you already have a copy of the Project Gutenberg corpus (2010 image), which is available officially on the Project Gutenberg website[3], and unofficially here [4]; our version is smaller because we have removed files that are not useful for text analysis, but it is still a fairly large download of over 4 gigabytes.
 Once you have the corpus (and have unzipped it, if necessary) and can access it from within GutenTag, you shouldn't need to modify it yourself.

 Our goal is to help the full range of users that might be interested in accessing GutenTag's functionality.
 There are thus three distinct ways to run GutenTag, depending on your situation (and the version you have downloaded):